lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.13.2
+- Dhayut are no longer allowed to choose Hive Mind government
+- Boskara can only choose Hive Mind government

 ### v1.13.1
 - Surveillance Oligarchy now also gives basic targeting computers since those a prerequisites to short range sensors in XL